 Bake for 30 minutes until the mixture has just set.

-Whisk the egg whites until soft peaks form, then very gently fold into the mixture until they are thoroughly incorporated.
+Whisk the egg whites until soft peaks form and then fold a tablespoon into the cheese mixture to loosen it a little.

 Pour into the soufflé dish or divide between the individual dishes and bake in the oven for 30 minutes for the large soufflé or for 20 minutes for the individual ones.
 Do not open the oven door while they are cooking.